📝 Seasonality and purchasing · ⏱️ 3 min read

 Make agreements about flexibility

-• Staggered delivery: 20 kg over 2 weeks instead of all at once
+• Staggered delivery: 20 kg over 2 weeks instead of one shipment

-• Return rights: bring back unsold portion at cost price
+• Return rights: return unsold portion at cost price

-• Exchange guarantee: exchange surplus for another product
+• Exchange guarantee: swap surplus for different products

 • Payment delay: pay only after sale